Forecasting the Remaining Duration of an Ongoing Solar Flare: Duration Prediction

 \subsection{Predictions at time $t_{3}$}

-We repeat the analysis, this time training the random forest using the parameters through time $t_{3}$ (the minima of the first derivatives) in order to forecast $t_{4}$.
+We repeat the analysis, this time training the random forest using the parameters through time $t_{3}$ (the minima of the first derivatives) in order to forecast $t_{4}$ and $A_{4}$.
 We use the same train-test split of the data as before to ensure a valid comparison.
-Figure \ref{fig:predt3_t4} shows the results of the new predictions of $t_{4}$ for the two XRS channels.
+Figure \ref{fig:predt3_t4} shows the results of the new predictions for the two XRS channels.
 In this case, the slopes are approximately $0.9$, improving upon the estimates in Figure \ref{fig:predt2_t3t4}.
 The scatter is similarly reduced.
-In general, the method still slightly underestimates the durations of events.
+In general, the method still slightly underestimates $t_{4}$ in many events.
+The error is on average about -0.4 and -0.2 minutes in XRS-B and A, respectively, showing a noticeable improvement over the previous set of predictions.
+Finally, the predicted fluences $A_{4}$ are similarly improved (compared with Figure \ref{fig:predt2_A}), with a slope closer to 1 and reduced scatter.

-In Figure \ref{fig:examples_t3}, we show the predictions for the same six flares presented previously, including C, M, and X class events that are both short and long durations.
+In Figure \ref{fig:examples_t3}, we show the predictions for the same six flares presented previously, including C, M, and X class events with both short and long FWHMs.
 We see that the predictions are now slightly improved when compared to their true values, although the estimates of $t_{4}$, particularly for the longer events, are still somewhat short.
-For example, the long duration X-flare, at bottom right, is still underestimated.
-This suggests that as the flare proceeds from times $t_{2}$ (the peak) to $t_{3}$ (the cooling phase), we can improve our estimate of the end of the flare $t_{4}$.
+For example, the long-FWHM X-flare, at bottom right, is still underestimated.
+This suggests that as the flare proceeds from times $t_{2}$ (the peak) to $t_{3}$ (the cooling phase), we can improve our estimate of the approximate end of the flare $t_{4}$.
+The predicted fluences have similarly improved compared to their estimates in Figure \ref{fig:examples_t2}.